mickymacirl/rathmackneecastle/README.md

 ## Accessibility
 ## Lighthouse Testing
 ## Functional Testing
+### Navigation Links Testing

+Testing was done to make sure all navigation links led to the intended pages on their respective pages.

+The navigation links on each page were used to do this and were successful.

 ## Validator Testing
 ### Meta Tags

-Validated the correct Meta Data information using Meta Tag Analyzer. https://www.internetmarketingninjas.com/tools/webpage-meta-analyzer/
+Validated the correct Meta Data information using *[Meta Tag Analyzer](https://www.internetmarketingninjas.com/tools/webpage-meta-analyzer/)*.

 ![Meta Data](/docs/metadata.jpg)